mangez84/juliasplants/README.md

 We have a wide selection of high quality plants for sale.

-Create an account and get a 25% discount on your first purchase!

-With a registered account, you get access to additional discounts on selected plants!
+Create an account and get access to discounts on selected plants!

 Welcome to [Julia's Plants](https://juliasplants.herokuapp.com)!